Prehistoric Rock Art

 European Rock Art

 Europe is particularly famous for its pictographic cave murals in southern France and Spain.
-They include: the Horse Panel and the Panel of Lions and Rhinoceroses at Chauvet Cave; the hand stencils, charcoal drawings and polychrome paintings in the underwater Cosquer Cave; the charcoal and ochre pictures of Dappled Horses at Pech-Merle Cave; the incredible Hall of the Bulls at Lascaux Cave; the animal paintings at Font de Gaume Cave and Cueva de La Pasiega; the extraordinary large scale wall paintings in the polychrome chamber at Altamira.
+They include: the Horse Panel and the Panel of Lions and Rhinoceroses at Chauvet Cave; the hand stencils and polychrome paintings in the underwater Cosquer Cave; the charcoal and ochre pictures of Dappled Horses at Pech-Merle Cave; the incredible Hall of the Bulls at Lascaux Cave; the animal paintings at Font de Gaume Cave and Cueva de La Pasiega; the extraordinary large scale wall paintings in the polychrome chamber at Altamira.

 In the third or Lower Magdalenian phase both engravings and paintings reach the highest stage of their development.
 Proportions and details are masterfully portrayed.
 In the engravings, spaces are often rendered by hatching.
 Paintings are black partially filled in with brown or red, and there is expert use of shading.
 Quite apart from their artistic interest, these representations give us an idea of the life of these paleolithic men.
 We see them in their principal occupation, hunting, and we can study their weapons, tools and ornaments.
 The stone age painters were complete masters in the art of rendering movement.
 A large number of their pictures are full of excitement and animation, as for instance the fighting scene from the Galeria del Roble, near Morella la Vella, Castellon in Spain.